Senators players filmed trashing team, coach while in Uber

-A video has surfaced showing several Ottawa Senators players trashing the team and an assistant coach during an Uber ride, the latest bit of humiliation for an organization that's been riddled with it recently.
+A group of seven players from the Ottawa Senators have apologized after a video surfaced showing them insulting the team and an assistant coach during an Uber ride, the latest bit of humiliation for an organization that's been riddled with it recently.

 Post Media shared the video on its YouTube page Monday night.
 It said the video was originally posted elsewhere over the weekend and has since been deleted.
 It's not clear who posted the original video.